 - Drawing changes / ECNs.

-Production plans are developed for all the process involved in the manufacturing by the Cross-functional team.
+Production plans are developed for all the processes involved in the manufacturing by the Cross-functional team.
 These are identified during the advanced product planning process.
 Wherever approvable.
 The production plans are live documents and are reviewed and updated when the change to the original product or process occurs.

 Respective IN CHARGE prepares Work Instructions for all operations/process activities and for all employees having responsibilities under them.
 These instructions are made accessible for use at the work station& are prepared based on trial run result and old documents of the similar product at the time of job induction into production and will be reviewed for applicable changes in event of production Plan change(s).

 IN CHARGE MNT maintains a list of all machines/equipment used in production and designated key process equipment in the list.
 A plan for preventive maintenance for this key equipment shall be developed & implemented to ensure continuous process capability.
-This plan shall be based on the available data from manufacturer’s recommendations, previous break down and preventive history, the extent of usage, and rate of wear and tear etc., based on these details appropriate predictive techniques are used.
-IN CHARGE MNT ensures that required spare-parts for replacement along with other resources for maintenance as per preventive maintenance schedule are available in time.
+This plan shall be based on the available data from the manufacturer’s recommendations, previous breakdown and preventive history, the extent of usage, and rate of wear and tear, etc., based on these details appropriate predictive techniques are used.
+IN CHARGE MNT ensures that required spare-parts for a replacement along with other resources for maintenance as per preventive maintenance schedule are available in time.
 Appropriate records of maintenance shall be maintained by IN CHARGE MNT.
 A system that describes the planned & predictive maintenance method is detailed in Procedure respectively.

 Validation of processes for production and Service Provision

 All processes are validated before the start of the production through set up approval and First Five Piece Inspection.
-The above processes are controlled and continually monitored through documented work instructions, process qualifications, set up approval and worker qualification, as applicable to ensure that the specified requirements are met.
+The above processes are controlled and continually monitored through documented work instructions, process qualifications, set up approval, and worker qualification, as applicable to ensure that the specified requirements are met.

 Appropriate records are maintained by All IN CHARGE to demonstrate the control of these processes and equipment.
 Records of personnel qualifications and re-qualifications are maintained by All IN CHARGE.
-Stipulate workmanship standards to the greatest practicable extent, where appropriate, by means of written standards, representative samples or display boards.
+Stipulate workmanship standards to the greatest practicable extent, where appropriate, by means of written standards, representative samples, or display boards.

-Ensure Handling, Storing and transporting within the production shop are carried to protect all materials/products.
+Ensure Handling, Storing, and transporting within the production shop are carried to protect all materials/products.
 The details of process controls are described in respective department procedures.

 8.5.2 Identification and traceability

 Xxx is used suitable means to identify outputs when it is necessary to ensure the conformity of products and services.
 Xxx has identified the status of outputs with respect to monitoring and measurement requirements throughout production and service provision.
 Xxx is controlling the unique identification of the outputs when traceability is a requirement and shall retain the documented information necessary to enable traceability.
-All material are identified including inspection and test status inappropriate manner (paint, punch mark, labels, stickers and tagging etc.) from receipts at stores through various stages of production.
-The final product is kept on trolleys & transferred to Finished Goods area before delivery to the customer as detailed in work procedures for storage, packing & dispatch procedure.
-Traceability is provided, if required by customer or decided for some products by KWS to identify finished products by providing punch mark/tag/batch code.
-For such products, proper records are maintained also the main packages are traceable through Barcode system.
+All material is identified including inspection and test status inappropriate manner (paint, punch mark, labels, stickers, and tagging, etc.) from receipts at stores through various stages of production.
+The final product is kept on trolleys & transferred to the Finished Goods area before delivery to the customer as detailed in work procedures for storage, packing & dispatch procedure.
+Traceability is provided, if required by the customer or decided for some products by KWS to identify finished products by providing punch mark/tag/batch code.
+For such products, proper records are maintained also the main packages are traceable through the Barcode system.